 6. Necrotizing enterocolitis (NEC)

-This is a common intestinal inflammatory disease found in micro-preemies with low weight.
-As the digestive systems of premature babies are underdeveloped, they are susceptible to infections.
-In NEC, the lining of the intestine gets affected and begins to die.
-The symptoms are hard to diagnose, as they are similar to other complications.
+This is a common intestinal inflammatory disease found in micro-preemies.
+As the digestive system of premature babies is underdeveloped, it is susceptible to infections and injuries.
+In NEC, the lining of the intestine gets inflamed and begins to die.
+Sometimes, it may be difficult to diagnose as the symptoms are similar to those occurring in other complications.
 Some common symptoms include:

 - Body temperature fluctuations